Inkaterra La Casona, A Place of Conquistadors and Kings (and Cake)

 Welcome to Inkaterra La Casona.
 Your memorable experience at Inkaterra is our quest.
 It is a pleasure to have you with us.
 Please enjoy this gift, and let the fusion of two grand cultures inspire you.”

-The colonial charm of my room was undeniable, but the designers hadn’t forsaken the requirements of modern travelers.
+The colonial charm of my room was undeniable, but the designers hadn’t ignored the requirements of modern travelers.
 Hidden inside a wooden cupboard were all the room’s modern devices: a large flat-screen TV, iPod speakers, and a small fridge.

 Behind another wooden door was the bathroom, which was significantly larger and far more comfortable than many hotel rooms I’ve stayed in.
 Along the right-hand wall lay a bright white bathtub set into the stone floor; to the left, two sinks in a marble pedestal below a massive mirror, decorated with more fresh eucalyptus leaves and an array of fancy soaps.